You’ve Built the Assets

 04

-Integrate healthcare funding into long-term cash flow
+Integrate healthcare into long term cash flow

 05

-Align estate structures with long-term priorities
+Align estate structures with long term priorities

 06